smallware-io/wasm-js/README.md

-This tool seeks to be a one-stop shop for building and working with rust- generated WebAssembly that you would like to interop with JavaScript, in the browser or with Node.js. `wasm-pack` helps you build rust-generated WebAssembly packages that you could publish to the npm registry, or otherwise use alongside any javascript packages in workflows that you already use, such as [webpack].
+This tool seeks to be a one-stop shop for building and working with rust- generated WebAssembly that you would like to interop with JavaScript, in the browser or with Node.js. `wasm-js` helps you build rust-generated WebAssembly packages that you could publish to the npm registry, or otherwise use alongside any javascript packages in workflows that you already use, such as [webpack].

 [bundler-support]: https://github.com/rustwasm/team/blob/master/goals/bundler-integration.md#details
 [webpack]: https://webpack.js.org/

-This project is a part of the [rust-wasm] group.
-You can find more info by visiting that repo!
+This project is a fork of [wasm-pack](https://github.com/rustwasm/wasm-pack), originally created by the [rust-wasm] group.

 [rust-wasm]: https://github.com/rustwasm/team